-Well, this dinner biscuit recipe did not quite make it to dinner in our house.
-I decided to try the recipe on a weekend morning and by the time dinner rolled around at 7 pm every single biscuit had been eaten.
+Well, this new gluten free dinner biscuit recipe did not quite make it to dinner in our house!
+I decided to try the recipe on a weekend morning and by the time dinner rolled around every single biscuit had been eaten.
 Yes, they are that delicious.

 I grew up eating (and loving) the kind of biscuits and gravy that were not made with health in mind.
 Oh but were they GOOD!
 Sometimes the biscuits from my childhood were from a can, sometimes from scratch, but they always had 3 staple ingredients: butter, all-purpose flour and cow’s milk.

 By substituting extra virgin coconut oil for the butter you still get the desirable full-fat mouth feel.
 And, as long as you use a high-quality extra virgin coconut oil you won’t have to worry about any unwanted coconut-y after taste either.

-When it comes to dairy milk alternatives, hemp milk is definitely my favorite for it’s nutrition benefits (Click HERE for the 8 reasons why hemp milk is my favorite plant-based milk.)
+When it comes to dairy milk alternatives, hemp milk is definitely my favorite for it’s nutrition benefits.
+Click HERE for the 8 reasons why hemp milk is my favorite plant-based milk.
 However, if you don’t have hemp milk you can also substitute unsweetened almond milk.

 - In a small bowl, dissolve yeast in warm water.
 Add honey and let sit for 5 minutes.
 The mixture will become foaming and at least double in size.

 - Drop the dough by tablespoons onto prepared baking sheet.
 Lightly shape into 2-inch rounds.
 Bake for 15 to 18 minutes, or until lightly browned.
 Serve warm.